 Saks Fifth Avenue

 Women will love browsing and buying at stores like the famous Saks Fifth Avenue, Bergdorf-Goodman, Louis Vuitton, Prada, Emanuel Ungaro, Gucci, Ferragamo, and Versace.
 Men can check out Bergdorf Men, the NBA Store as well as the famous Apple Store.

 Looking for something shiny or sparkly?
 Browse the displays at Harry Winston - jeweler to the stars, Bulgari, Cartier, Tiffany and Company, and Van Cleef and Arpels.

 Fifth Avenue is not just a shopping street.
 Along Central Park

 , which borders Fifth Avenue, the street becomes more residential.
 Here you'll find palatial homes, grand churches and other historic buildings.
 You'll also come across numerous museums.
 In fact, there are so many of them that the area between 82nd and 104th Streets is known as the 'Museum Mile'.

-During the 19th and early 20 century many wealthy industrials settled here along Fifth Avenue.
+During the nineteenth and early twentieth century many wealthy industrials settled here along Fifth Avenue.
 They built fabulous mansions with views of Central Park

 .
 Many of these magnificent buildings are now home to museums.